How we change what others think, feel, believe and do

 When you are standing close to them, you will holding each other's gaze for longer and longer periods before looking away.
 You many also use what are called 'doe eyes' or 'bedroom eyes', which are often slightly moist and with the head inclined slightly down.

 Where the eyes go is important.
+If after locking gaze the person keeps looking at eyes, then it may be love.
+If the eyes slide down over the body, then it is more likely to be lust.
 Looking at lips means 'I want to kiss'.
-Looking at other parts of the body may mean 'I want to touch'.
+Looking at other parts of the body may mean 'I want to touch' (and so on).

 A very subtle signal that few realize is that the eyes will dilate such that the dark pupils get much bigger.
 This is one reason why dark-eyed people can seem attractive.
 Light-eyed people (typically blue) make the pupil easier to distinguish, so when their pupils do get bigger the signal they send is easier to read.